gogama/incite/README.md

 - **Multiplexing**.
 Incite efficiently runs multiple queries at the same time and is smart enough to do this without getting throttled or going over your CloudWatch Logs service quota limits.
-- **Previewing**.
-AWS CloudWatch Logs Insights can give you intermediate results before the query is done.
-Incite supports an optional previewing mode to give you these early results as soon as they are available, increasing your app's responsiveness.
 - **Unmarshalling**.
-The CloudWatch Logs Insights API can only give you unstructured key/value string pairs, so you have to write more boilerplate code to put your results into a useful structure for analysis.
+The CloudWatch Logs Insights API can only give you unstructured key/value string pairs, requiring you to write boilerplate code to put your results into a useful structure for analysis.
 Incite lets you unmarshal your results into maps or structs using a single function call.
   Incite supports tag-based field mapping just like `encoding/json`.
 (And it